BlockDevsUnited/l-earn/Lessons/English/L_EARN/Contributing/LCon1:Contributing.md

 Your potential as a contributor may be judged by the quality of your lesson, so don't hold back!

 ### Make Pull Request
 The easiest way to make a pull request is by editing our repository, and once your are done, click "Submit Pull Request".

 ## Testing
-Let us know in the discord when you are ready for a test.
+For this lesson, you'll have one of our collaborators test your knowledge on a 1-on-1 conversation, using BrightID to verify your identity.
+Get in touch with them via this repo or on the Telegram group on our website.
+Let us know  when you are ready to take the test!
+Reward: 7.5 xDai